kevindeland/kevindeland.github.io/_posts/2017-01-08-spinning-poi.markdown

 ![ayy]({{ site.url }}/assets/antispin_2.gif)

 Funny story, I actually independently invented my own LED poi back in the summer of 2015, before I had even heard or seen of this type of thing.
-I used a pair of LED bike lights I had bought despite not having an actual bike, and some twine I found in a shed at a party.
-The full version of the story is the kind I can't really put on a blog, but ask me about it and maybe I'll tell you.
+I used a pair of LED bike lights I had bought (despite not having an actual bike), and some twine I found in a shed at a party.